giantswarm/roadmap/README.md

 **Is it possible to know which features will be included in which release?**

 A: Yes!
-We use [Milestones](https://github.com/giantswarm/roadmap/milestones) to group features by Releases so our customers can plan ahead.
+We use [Milestones](https://github.com/giantswarm/roadmap/milestones) to group features by releases so our customers can plan ahead.

 https://github.com/giantswarm/roadmap/milestones